cal-poly-dxhub/eCR-semantic-interoperability/README.md

 - The final classified XML output file, xml_source_inference.xml, will be saved in the out/ directory.

+## Recommended Customer Workflow

+For optimal results, we recommend following a structured approach to implementing and fine-tuning the system.
+The workflow consists of two primary phases: Concept Classification and Soft Attribute Inference.

+### Concept Classification Workflow

+This phase focuses on setting up and validating the system's ability to correctly classify different sections of eCR documents.

+#### Steps:

+1. **Create a Golden Template**

+   a. **Manually Label Data Elements Using Known, High-Quality Examples**
+      - Use 5+ example data elements from different 5 different ECR's (e.g., patient encounter, lab results, pregnancy information, etc.)
+      - Run them through the embeddings script (`python src/embed.py`) to populate the classification database

+   b. **Use 1 High-Quality ECR and Manually Pre-Label/Annotate Each Relevant Data Element**
+      - Run the ECR through the classification script (`python src/test.py`)
+      - Manually verify the classification results against the pre-labeled/annotated ECR
+      - Markup where classifications are correct/incorrect
+      - Add new labeled data element examples from 5 new ECR's to improve accuracy

+   c. **Test with 5 New/Unseen ECR's**
+      - Run them through the classification script
+      - Markup where classifications are correct/incorrect

+   d. **Create an Aggregated Report of Classification Performance**
+      - Define acceptance criteria (e.g., what error rate per data element is acceptable?)
+      - Identify which data elements are being confused and at what rates

+### Soft Attribute Inference Workflow

+This phase focuses on fine-tuning the system's ability to infer soft attributes (pregnancy status, occupation, travel history) from free-form text.

+#### Steps:

+1. **Create a Golden Template**

+   a. **Draft Business Rules for Interpreting Soft Attributes**
+      - Define when a person is considered currently pregnant
+      - Specify when to use 'Null' or other default values
+      - Establish criteria for valid occupation and travel history entries

+   b. **Test Known/Annotated ECR's**
+      - Use 5+ example data elements containing free-form text describing soft attributes
+      - Run them through the inference script as it currently stands
+      - Markup where inferences are correct/incorrect per business rules

+   c. **Adjust LLM Prompts and Hard-Coded Outputs**
+      - Modify prompts in the script based on defined business rules
+      - Adjust any hard-coded outputs to align with business requirements

+   d. **Validate with Real, Unseen ECR's**
+      - Use 10+ real, unseen ECR's and run through the inference script
+      - Manually verify the inference results against the business rules
+      - Markup where inferences are correct/incorrect
+      - Make additional adjustments as needed

 ## Known Bugs/Concerns

 - Comments in eCRs can cause issues with traversal